Welcome to Cromhall Parish Council

 • Vacant council seat – are you interested in becoming a parish councillor?

-• Next council meeting on 26th November @ 7:30pm – agenda will be published by 21st November
+• Next council meeting on 26th November @ 7:30pm – Agenda

 Cromhall Parish Council is the closest tier of local government to you.